sumcoinlabs/peercoin_flutter/data_protection.md

 There is **no analytics**- **or advertising** software inside.

 **Optional Price Ticker**
-The price ticker for PPC and FIAT exchange rates can be enabled or disabled optionally during setup or in "App Settings."
+The price ticker for SUM and FIAT exchange rates can be enabled or disabled optionally during setup or in "App Settings."

 **Optional Background Notifications**
 Background notifications can be enabled or disabled optionally during setup or in "App Settings."